Sam Zimbalist: Personal life

 Zimbalist married Margaret C. Donovan in 1924.
 They divorced in 1950.
 He then married Mary Taylor, a former fashion model and actress, in 1952.

 Death

-Zimbalist collapsed suddenly of a heart attack on set in Rome, Italy, during filming of Ben-Hur.
+On November 4, 1958, Zimbalist collapsed suddenly of a heart attack on set in Rome, Italy, during filming of Ben-Hur.
 He was taken to his villa where he died.

-He was buried at the Hillside Memorial Park in Culver City, California, and left an estate of $500,000.
+He was buried at the Hillside Memorial Park Cemetery in Culver City, California, and left an estate of $500,000.